After month-long hunt, Mumbai Metro harasser lands in police net

-The accused was recognised by two patrolling constables in Ghatkopar, who had seen a photograph of him clicked by the 24-year-old victim
+The accused, who had harassed a woman in the Metro, was recognised by two patrolling constables in Ghatkopar, who had seen a photograph of him clicked by the 24-year-old victim

 After a month-long hunt for the man who harassed a 24-year-old woman in the Metro on August 4, the police have arrested the accused from Ghatkopar.

 According to the police officials, Sayyad Rizwan Latif Shah (24), a resident of Chirag Nagar in Ghatkopar, was with his friends in his locality on August 28, when he was noticed by two patrolling constables.

 This photograph was published in mid-day on August 9 and was also circulated on social media

 The woman who had been harassed had clicked a photo of the accused and the constables, who had seen the photograph, had the feeling that they had seen him somewhere.